Winston-Salem’s Adult Day Center celebrates 50 years, here’s how it got started

 How to get involved

-The day center accepts volunteers who can assist with distributing lunch, coordinating activities, or checking in participants.
+The day center also accepts volunteers who can assist with distributing lunch, coordinating activities, or checking in participants.
 Applications are open year-round.

 More from WStoday